-The policy for using derivatives, whose underlying assets are subject to the SPICE analysis process, is compatible with the objectives of the Master Fund and consistent with its inclusion in a long-term perspective.
+At Master Fund level, the policy for using derivatives, whose underlying assets are subject to the SPICE analysis process, is compatible with the objectives of the Master Fund and consistent with its inclusion in a long-term perspective.
 It is not intended to significantly or permanently distort the ESG selection policy.
-The use of derivatives is limited to techniques allowing for efficient management of the portfolio of securities in which the Master Fund is invested.
+The Master Fund use of derivatives is limited to techniques allowing for efficient management of the portfolio of securities in which the Master Fund is invested.
 The Master Fund may not hold a short position in any asset selected as ESG, according to its own method of ESG asset selection.